 Meal Planning and Traveling with Food Allergies

 Traveling with food allergies is not easy!
-Whether you’re avoiding certain food because of an allergy or completely adapting your diet to follow a Paleo, Whole 30, Gluten free, Dairy Free, Plant-Based/ Vegan, Keto, Low Carb, or any other diet, you probably have discovered by now that it comes with so many challenges!
+Whether you’re avoiding certain foods because of an allergy or completely adapting your diet to follow a Paleo, Whole 30, gluten-free, dairy-free, vegan, or Keto diet, you can still travel!
+Here are our tips!

 My husband and I both have food allergies.
-I am gluten and dairy free, and he is allergic to mushrooms and shellfish.
+I am gluten-free and dairy-free, and he is allergic to mushrooms and shellfish.

-Everything becomes more challenging!
+Everything becomes more challenging when you are traveling with food allergies!
 Eating out becomes more challenging, buying groceries becomes more challenging, and cooking becomes more challenging.

-Is It Worth Even Trying to Travel with Food Restrictions?
+Is It Worth Even Trying Traveling with Food Allergies?

-Over the years, I’ve met so many people with food restrictions, either food allergies or intolerances, who shake their head and say “it’s just too difficult to travel”.
+Over the years, I’ve met so many people with food restrictions, either food allergies or intolerances, who shake their heads and say “It’s just too difficult to travel”.
 And I will be the first to say it’s not easy!

-But I have learned the key to making a vacation enjoyable when you have food allergies or food intolerances is meal planning.
-If you can take some time before the trip to research the area and research recipes, I promise you will be better off.
+But I have learned the key to making a vacation enjoyable when you have food allergies or food intolerances is planning ahead.
+If you can take some time before the trip to research the area and research recipes, I promise you will be better off!

 *This post contains affiliate links.
 We may earn from qualifying purchases when you click on the links.
 This is at no cost to you.